In June of 1994, the World Cup also came to America.

 The love of this team goes back to Giants Stadium in 1994 and an amazing day that I got to spend with my dad.
 We ended up going to the after party that was held at the racetrack (I'm pretty sure my dad talked our way in) and we ended up driving two guys from County Monaghan back to Woodside, a move that only my father could make.
 These games and this team are important to me now because of how important is was to go to that match with my dad back then.
 It's a nice reminder of just how great my dad has been to me throughout my life.

-So today I'll once again be cheering for Ireland, with passing thoughts of 1994 and going to that match with my dad.
+Starting on June 13th, I'll once again be cheering for Ireland, with passing thoughts of 1994 and going to that match with my dad.

 Come on you boys in green.